Typhoon Chan-hom (2015): Meteorological history

 An eyewall replacement cycle and weakening convection along the northern side resulted in steady weakening starting on July 10.
 Increasing wind shear prevented the system from reorganizing as it neared East China.
 Early on July 11, the typhoon reached the southwestern edge of the subtropical ridge and began turning to the north and later north-northeast.
 Chan-hom made landfall in Zhoushan, Zhejiang, or roughly 140 km south-southeast of Shanghai, around 08:40 UTC.
 The JMA assessed the storm to have had winds of 140 km/h while the JTWC estimated one-minute sustained winds at 155 km/h.
-Based on the JTWC estimate, Chan-hom was the strongest typhoon to pass within 160 km of Shanghai in at least 35 years, and it was the strongest landfall in Zhejiang since recordkeeping began in 1949.
+Based on the JTWC estimate, Chan-hom was the strongest typhoon to pass within 160 km of Shanghai in at least 35 years, and it was the strongest landfall in Zhejiang in the month of July since recordkeeping began in 1949.
 Thereafter the storm accelerated north-northeast and moved over the cool waters of the Yellow Sea, prompting further degradation of its structure.
 Chan-hom weakened below typhoon-force around 18:00 UTC on July 11.
 The system's low-level center completely exposed on July 12 as it approached the Korean Peninsula.
 Around 18:00 UTC, Chan-hom moved ashore on the Ongjin peninsula in North Korea, southwest of the capital Pyongyang, with winds of 85 km/h.
 By 00:00 UTC on July 13 the system transitioned into an extratropical cyclone while retaining gale-force winds, and six hours later the system dissipated over north-central North Korea.